AlexanderHott/0xott.zip/src/content/blog/how-to-work-on-a-personal-project.md

 programming: gaming, music, sports, etc..., then you can try making a project relating to those.

-- learn how to host a minecraft or csgo server
+- learn how to host a Minecraft or CS:GO server
 - write a music visualizer
 - make a sports game predictor